Covid-19 Travel Advice for Customers. Click here

-Of course, if you don’t fancy undertaking such an experience on your own or you just really love to share, then the bungy jump over the Kawarau River is the only place in Queenstown where you can go tandem.
+If you don’t fancy undertaking such an experience on your own or you just really love to share, then the bungy jump over the Kawarau River is the only place in Queenstown where you can go tandem.

 Jumping with a mate is the perfect way to (quite literally) bond and if you’re looking for the ideal means of cementing your relationship or celebrate a moment away from home then there aren’t many better opportunities.
 Alternatives to the original jump off the Kawarau Bridge include the Ledge and the Nevis both of which give you more options to take extreme to new levels as if simply jumping head first from over 1,000ft wasn’t enough.

 This involves you running, walking or crawling over a short platform prior to jumping off to face the views of Queenstown from an entirely new perspective.
 You’ll be actively encouraged to spring, twist and flip just to enhance your adrenaline levels and if that wasn’t enough there’s a chance to undertake this incredible experience at night with the twinkling lights of Queenstown far, far, below.

 Again, this is for anyone that feels that a straight-forward bungy jump just needs that little bit extra element of extreme.
 Also operating at night and really not for the faint-hearted the Sky Swing does exactly as you’d expect and as you fall, fall, fall down, down, down your flight path will suddenly morph from descent to swing when you very least expect it.